ccipd/MRQy/README.md

 ## Prerequisites

 The current version of the tool has been tested on the Python 3.6+
 You must have [pipenv](https://pipenv-fork.readthedocs.io/en/latest/basics.html) installed on your environment to run MRQy locally.
-It will pull down all the dependencies listed in the diagram.
+It will pull all the dependencies listed in the diagram.

 ![Picture7](https://user-images.githubusercontent.com/50635618/76580525-a2638000-64a6-11ea-8a37-38e95c4693c3.png)